Get Bricks

 • User registration: Map the form fields to “Email”, “Password”, “Username”, and optionally “First/Last name”.

-• Lost password (since 1.9.2): Map the form field to “Email” or “Username” to send reset instructions.
+• Lost password: Map the form field to “Email” or “Username” to send reset instructions.

 For detailed instructions on configuring custom authentication pages using the Form element, please visit the Authentication Pages article.